tedtheman/photo-console-app/README.md

 The application is written in Python version 3 and is deployed with pipenv, which combines package management and virtual environments.
 It has a rich set of options for choosing one or more albums, interative mode, row filtering and output formatting.

-The code was rigoriously tested using pytest and analyzed with pylint.
+The code was rigoriously analyzed and tested using pylint and pytest, respectively.

 * 100% test coverage.
 * Mocking is utilized to cover all code paths.